LeanerCloud/AutoSpotting/README.md

 ### Requirements ###
 * You will need credentials to an AWS account able to run CloudFormation stacks.
-* The following steps assume you have the AWS cli tool installed, but the setup can also be done manually using the AWS console or using other tools able to launch CloudFormation stacks and set tags on AutoScaling groups.
+* Some of the following steps assume you have the AWS cli tool installed, but the setup can also be done manually using the AWS console or using other tools able to launch CloudFormation stacks and set tags on AutoScaling groups.